trusted-programming/rust-diagnostics/README.md

 - Thanks for [Mara Bos](https://github.com/m-ou-se), who provided some hints on how to fix `unwrap()` warnings using `if-let` statements;
 - Thanks for [Amanieu d'Antras](https://github.com/Amanieu), who provided some explanation for the necessity of certain clippy rules in practice.
 - Thanks for [Josh Triplett](https://github.com/joshtriplett), who implemented `git-rs` which wraps the `libgit2` library to use in Rust.
+- Thanks for Dr Chunmiao Li, who implemented `unwrapped_used.txl` refactoring rule to tackle fix the corresponding warning.